-Recruitment Status : Recruiting
+Recruitment Status : Active, not recruiting

 First Posted : March 5, 2008

-Last Update Posted : February 28, 2020
+Last Update Posted : April 27, 2023

 |Condition or disease||Intervention/treatment|

-|Transthyretin Mutations Transthyretin Amyloidosis||Other: None.
+|Transthyretin Gene Mutations Transthyretin Amyloidosis||Other: None.
 Observational Study.|

 |Study Type :||Observational|

-|Estimated Enrollment :||1 participants|
+|Actual Enrollment :||6224 participants|

 |Actual Study Start Date :||January 4, 2008|

-|Estimated Primary Completion Date :||June 16, 2021|
+|Estimated Primary Completion Date :||June 16, 2023|

 |Estimated Study Completion Date :||June 16, 2023|

 Other: None.
 Observational Study.